davidmoten/rxjava2-jdbc/README.md

 What we see above is that each emission from the select statement is wrapped with a Tx object including the terminal event (error or complete).
 This is so you can for instance perform an action using the same transaction.

-Let's show another that uses the `Tx` object to update the database.
-We are going to do something a bit laborious that could be done in one update statement just to demonstrate the capability:
+Let's see another example that uses the `Tx` object to update the database.
+We are going to do something a bit laborious that would normally be done in one update statement (`update person set score = -1`) just to demonstrate usage:

 ```java
 Database.test()